Once Upon a Time in Mexico poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Once Upon a Time in Mexico against these established plot points, we can identify how Robert Rodriguez utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Once Upon a Time in Mexico within the action genre.

 Robert Rodriguez's Structural Approach